 As important as it is to know who comprises your audience, it’s equally important to know how your audience finds your website.

-To do this, we’ll take a look at Acquisition, Google Analytics’ information on how visitors arrive to your website.
+To do this, we’ll take a look at Google Analytics Acquisition information, showing how visitors arrived on your website.

 - All Traffic